nesquena/rabl/README.md

 If `cache_all_output` is set to `true` then every template including each individual template used as part of a collection will be cached separately.
 Additionally, anything within child, glue and partial will also be cached separately.
-To cache a single template once, see the section titled Caching below.
+To cache just a single template, see the section titled 'Caching' below.

-Note that the `json_engine` option uses the [multi_json](http://intridea.com/2010/6/14/multi-json-the-swappable-json-handler) intelligent engine defaults so in most cases you **don't need to configure this** directly.
+Note that the `json_engine` option uses [multi_json](http://intridea.com/2010/6/14/multi-json-the-swappable-json-handler) engine defaults so that in most cases you **don't need to configure this** directly.
 If you wish to use yajl as the primary JSON encoding engine simply add that to your Gemfile:

 ```ruby